hunterjackson/docs/source/mongo-sink.rst

 ``connect.mongo.password``

-The password to use for authentication
+The password to use for authentication.

 * Data Type: string
 * Optional: yes
 * Default:

+``connect.mongo.auth.mechanism``

+The mechanism to use for authentication.
+GSSAPI (Kerberos), PLAIN (LDAP), X.509 or SCRAM-SHA-1.

+*   Data Type: string
+*   Optional: yes
+*   Default: SCRAM-SHA-1

 ``connect.mongo.error.policy``